aiidateam/aiida-core/docs/source/howto/visualising_graphs/visualising_graphs.rst

     from aiida.common import LinkType
     from aiida.orm.utils.links import LinkPair
-    from aiida.backends.tests.utils.archives import get_archive_file
     from aiida.tools.visualization import Graph, pstate_node_styles

-The example provenance graph, used in this tutorial, can then be imported into the database:
+The example provenance graph, used in this tutorial, can be downloaded :download:`from this link <graph1.aiida>` :fa:`download`

+It can then be imported into the database:

 .. code:: ipython

-    archive_path = get_archive_file('graph1.aiida', 'graphs')
-    !verdi import -n {archive_path}
+    !verdi import -n graph1.aiida

 .. code:: python